 Logo Design Case Study

-One of the recent challenges for us was to make custom logo design for Mediator Academy.
+One of the recent challenges for us was to make custom logo design case study for Mediator Academy.

 The company is involved in skill development of aspiring mediators by providing them with online course videos and interviews with experienced mediators.